openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 - We want to be clear with customers that this enhancement is a day 0 supported feature only.
 We do not support turning it off after the installation is done and the feature is on.
+- We want to maintain the ability to configure the partition size after installation, we do not support turning off the partition feature but we do support changing the CPU partition size post day 0.

 ### Non-Goals